-Currently, there are reports going around that the Discord has a glitch where the user can hear everyone on the voice chat but the user can’t be heard from the voice chat.
+Currently, reports are going around that the Discord has a glitch where the user can hear everyone on the voice chat, but the user can’t be heard from the voice chat.
 The issue seems to be isolated on the desktop app of Discord as there’s a good number of users reporting that their microphone works perfectly on the web app.

 For the past months, there’s a great increase in the number of users that switched to Discord as their communication app.
 Most of the time, the app works almost perfectly with a low requirement for internet bandwidth, making it popular for gamers who don’t want to experience lags while playing their games.